foliovision/fv-wordpress-flowplayer/readme.txt

    2. Upload the fv-wordpress-flowplayer directory into wp-content/plugins/ directory of your wordpress installation.
    3. Go into Wordpress plugins setup in Wordpress administration interface and activate FV Wordpress Flowplayer plugin.
    4. Optionally, if you want to embed videos denoted just by their filename, you can create the /videos/ directory located directly in the root of your domain and place your videos there.
 Otherwise, you would have to type in a complete URL of video files.
+   5. Go to plugin Settings screen and click both "Check template" and "Check videos" buttons to check your template and videos mime type.

 == Frequently Asked Questions ==

+= I'm having issues with splash end or loop functions =

+Currently these don't work when the Flash fallback player is used.
+So they only work if your browsers supports the video format natively (read more about video formats in next question).
+One of the next version should have this fixed.

 = My video doesn't play in some browsers =